History of geography: Greco-Roman world

-The ancient Greeks view Homer as the founder of geography.
+The ancient Greeks viewed Homer as the founder of geography.
 His works the Iliad and the Odyssey are works of literature, but both contain a great deal of geographical information.
 Homer describes a circular world ringed by a single massive ocean.
 The works show that the Greeks by the 8th century BC had considerable knowledge of the geography of the eastern Mediterranean.
 The poems contain a large number of place names and descriptions, but for many of these it is uncertain what real location, if any, is actually being referred to.

 Thales of Miletus is one of the first known philosophers known to have wondered about the shape of the world.
 He proposed that the world was based on water, and that all things grew out of it.
 He also laid down many of the astronomical and mathematical rules that would allow geography to be studied scientifically.
 His successor Anaximander is the first person known to have attempted to create a scale map of the known world and to have introduced the gnomon to Ancient Greece.